Adopt a zero trust network model for security

 - Add rules to allow each of those flows.

 After a pod is selected by at least one policy, any traffic not explicitly allowed is denied.
-This implements the Zero Trust Network paradigm of an explicit whitelist of expected flows.
+This implements the Zero Trust Network paradigm of an explicit allow-list of expected flows.

 Determine the full set of identities that should access each service